Hagar992/DEPI-Tasks/SQL-Taskes/Session3/README.md

 - CHECK constraints for data validation (e.g. gender must be 'M' or 'F')
 - Additional requirements:

-- -Demonstrate ALTER TABLE usage by:
+- - Demonstrate ALTER TABLE usage by:
 - Adding a new column
 - Adding a FOREIGN KEY constraint
 - Modifying a column's data type